 The simple answer is yes, it is possible to buy motorcycle insurance for 16-year-olds.
 However, the insurance is usually more expensive because statistics show that teenagers are more likely to be involved in accidents than people over 25.
 The extra risk thus translates into more expensive premiums that partly depend on the type of coverage purchased.

 Are There Restrictions Over Getting Insured at 16?

-The good news is that 16-year-olds can start driving out on the road since they can get insurance, even if they choose to get their own policy that’s separate from their parents’ policy.
+The good news is that 16-year-olds can start driving out on the road since they can get insurance, even if they choose to get their own policy that’s separate from their parent’s policy.
 Today, there isn’t a single state in the U.S. that doesn’t allow 16-year-olds to buy their own insurance policies.
-The simple reason for this being that any person that qualifies to drive a vehicle is eligible for insurance too.
+The simple reason is that any person who qualifies to drive a vehicle is also eligible for insurance.

-Obviously, the amount of money that 16-year-olds pay for insurance is a completely different matter and depending on their driving record, insurance providers may deny coverage on the basis of their driving habits, but not their age as long as they are at least 16.
+The amount of money that 16-year-olds pay for insurance is a completely different matter.
+Depending on their driving record, insurance providers may deny coverage based on their driving habits, but not their age, as long as they are at least 16.

 How Much Does Motorcycle Insurance Cost for 16-Year-Olds?

 The cost of motorcycle insurance for 16-year-old riders varies depending on several factors, but generally speaking, it costs about double what a 30-year-old experienced motorcycle rider would have to pay for an identical policy.

 Here is a good example of the average motorcycle insurance cost:

 Liability coverage for a 16- to 24-year-old with a good driving record for a cruising/sport motorcycle will range between $1,600 and $2,400 annually.
 The full coverage for a 16- to 24-year-old with a bad driving record for a cruising/sport motorcycle will range between $1,600 and $3,200 annually.